After requesting my notes.

 I'm saying that his conduct breaks our ethical code.

 Now I don't know which of us is right - there are many FUBAR theories in psychotherapy.
 But you gentle reader can read my account and decide what you think.
 I am sorry that we don't have the whole thing, it would be better to have his point of view too.
+This is the best I can do.

 And to be honest I felt threatened by his reply.
+I don't know what I am actually dealing with here.

 Comments